 Whatever the apparent behavioural problem, many people will suggest neutering, despite the fact that the dog may be suffering from fear, anxiety, a medical condition, or other non-hormonal reasons for the behaviour.

-Neutering can actually have a serious detrimental effect, rather than the positive outcome that is being hoped for.
+Neutering can actually have seriously detrimental effects, rather than the positive outcome that is being hoped for.

-It has a impact on keeping bones strong, produces collagen, and helps keep nerves functioning, It can be said to keep people young.
-Low progesterone levels also decreases the body’s ability to create new bone cells.
-Hence the problems in old age of Osteoporosis in females, that have gone through what is euphemistically know as “The Change”
+It has an impact on keeping bones strong, produces collagen, and helps keep nerves functioning, It can be said to keep people young.
+Low progesterone levels also decrease the body’s ability to create new bone cells.
+Hence the problems in old age of Osteoporosis in females, that have gone through what is euphemistically known as “The Change”